 Near Arad, Southern District (Mehoz HaDarom), Israel

 Location.
-31° 19.066′ N, 35° 21.233′ E. Marker is near Arad, Southern District (Mehoz HaDarom).
+31° 18.994′ N, 35° 21.162′ E. Marker is near Arad, Southern District (Mehoz HaDarom).
 Marker can be reached from Masada National Park Service Road just west of National Route 90, on the right when traveling south.
 Touch for map.
 This historical marker is located in the ancient Herodian fortification, on top of an isolated rock plateau, on the eastern edge of the Judaean Desert, overlooking the Dead Sea.
-The historical marker is situated in the northern section of the fortifications, in the Roman ruins of the Northern Palace.
+The historical marker is situated on the western edge of the fortification, in front of the Roman ramp.

 Other nearby markers.
 At least 7 other markers are within walking distance of this marker.
-The Water Gate (a few steps from this The Rebel's Community Life (a few steps from this marker); Bathing in Roman Style (within shouting distance of this marker); The Synagogue (within shouting distance of this marker); The "Casemate of the Scrolls" (about 90 meters away, measured in a direct line); Columbarium Tower (dovecot) (about 150 meters away); The Breaching Point (about 180 meters away).
+Columbarium Tower (dovecot) (a few steps from this marker); The "Casemate of the Scrolls" (about 90 meters away, measured in a direct line); The Synagogue (about 90 meters away); The Water Gate (about 150 meters away); The Rebel's Community Life (about 150 meters away); The Discovery Location of the "Lots" (about 180 meters away); Bathing in Roman Style (about 180 meters away).

 Also see . . .

-2. ‘Ben Yair’ Lot from Masada, 70 CE.
-This is a link for information provided by the Center for Online Judaic Studies.
-(Submitted on April 3, 2013, by Dale K. Benington of Toledo, Ohio.)
+2. Masada.
+This is a link to information provided by the Jewish Virtual Library website.
+(Submitted on April 1, 2013, by Dale K. Benington of Toledo, Ohio.)

 3. Masada.
-This is a link to information provided by BibleWalks.com.
-(Submitted on April 3, 2013, by Dale K. Benington of Toledo, Ohio.)
+This is a link to information provided by the Biblical Places website.
+(Submitted on April 1, 2013, by Dale K. Benington of Toledo, Ohio.)

-Categories. • Anthropology • Forts, Castles • Patriots & Patriotism •
+Categories. • Forts, Castles • Patriots & Patriotism •

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 2, 2013, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 459 times since then and 16 times this year.
-Photos: 1, 2, 3, 4. submitted on April 3, 2013, by Dale K. Benington of Toledo, Ohio.
+This page was last revised on July 24, 2018.
+This page originally submitted on March 29, 2013, by Dale K. Benington of Toledo, Ohio.
+This page has been viewed 505 times since then and 18 times this year.
+Last updated on April 1, 2013.
+Photos: 1, 2, 3, 4, 5, 6. submitted on April 1, 2013, by Dale K. Benington of Toledo, Ohio. • Bill Pfingsten was the editor who published this page.